Stooa/Stooa/README.md

 Help us keep the Stooa Community open and inclusive.
 Please read and follow our [Code of Conduct][conduct].

-## Configure development environment
+## Setup development environment

-[This document explains][development] how to configure and run a development environment.
+[This document explains][development] how to setup and run a development environment.

 ## License